 As change practitioners, we cannot just blame those impacted by the change.
 We may also need to see if this applies to us.
 For example, a lot of change practitioners still use manual spreadsheets to create a ‘single view of change’ despite the amount of manual work that is required.
 They may have faced leaders who question the integrity of the rating system or become ‘bored’ with the same heatmap or chart since they can’t use it to make black-and-white business decisions.
 But, fear of the unfamiliarity dominates.

-Organizations need to recognize this fear of loss and work to address it.
+Organizations need to recognize this fear of loss and work to address it in line with their organizational goals, as clarity is essential in managing change.
 Here are some practical suggestions for designing change initiatives that can help tackle this barrier:

 1. Look at the data about how your target employees have responded to different types of changes in the past.
 What types of responses were there with a certain type or volume of change?
 How were these dealt with?
 What were the outcomes?
 What types of employees were more ‘resistant’ than others?

-2. Communicate Clearly, early and Transparently: Slow change adopters may need more time to prepare for change and what it means for them.
-Is there another option if they do not like the end state?
+2. Communicate Clearly, Early and Transparently: Slow change adopters may need more time to prepare for change and what it means for them.
+Involving key stakeholders as part of the communication process can clarify available options if they do not like the end state.
 What if they disagree?
 Communication should be clear, transparent, and empathetic.
 It should focus on the benefits of the change, and address any concerns or fears employees may have.
 It should also focus on what would happen if the changes are not adopted.

 3. Involve employees in the Change Process (where it makes sense): Inviting employees to participate in the change process can help them feel more invested in the change and less fearful of losing control.
 When employees have a voice in the decision-making process, they are more likely to feel valued and respected.
 This also allows businesses to identify potential challenges and concerns that employees may have, which can be addressed before the change is implemented.
+In addition, setting key metrics can help in evaluating the effectiveness of this approach.
 This approach may need to be applied carefully, especially when dealing with a highly resistant group of employees.
 If not carefully managed, the change approach may get out of control.

 4. Provide Support: Change can be overwhelming and stressful, especially when employees feel like they are not equipped to handle it.
-Providing support and training can help employees feel more confident and prepared.
+Providing support and training can help employees feel more confident and prepared for the change effort.
 It can also help them see the benefits of the change more clearly.
 This may sound like common sense.
 But it’s amazing how many change initiatives don’t provide any support to impacted groups, beyond technical support.

-5. Celebrate Successes: Change can be a long and difficult process, so it is essential to celebrate successes along the way.
+5. Celebrate Successes: Change can be a long and difficult process, so it is essential to celebrate successes in a timely manner along the way.
 Recognizing and acknowledging employee efforts and successes can help maintain momentum and motivation.
 This is another seemingly ‘no-brainer’.
-Designing a series of successes help create positivity.
+Designing a series of successes helps create positivity.

 6. Be Patient: Change takes time, and employees need time to adjust.
 It is essential to be patient and understanding.
 Rushing the process or ignoring employees’ concerns can lead to resistance and resentment.
-In your change readiness assessment or baselining phase of the project, if you’ve found that change adoption could be slow and resistance could be expected, ensure you’ve factored in sufficient timing.
+In your change readiness assessment or strategic plan during the baselining phase of the project, if you’ve found that change adoption could be slow and resistance could be expected, ensure you’ve factored in sufficient timing.

 Change is difficult, even when it makes logical sense and has many benefits.
-People are often afraid of losing something, even if it is something negative or unwanted.
+People are often afraid of losing something, even if it is something negative or unwanted, which can lead to discomfort.
 Organizations need to recognize this fear of loss and work to address it when implementing changes.
 Recognising this cognitive bias is the first step.
 By providing support, and resources, and involving employees in the change process, organizations can help reduce the fear of loss and successfully implement change.